ZIS-150: Foreign production

 The ZIS-150 also started getting produced in Georgia, by the KAZ plant.
-Production of the truck soon started in other Communist countries, such as Romania (under the SR-101 name), in China (under the Jiefang CA-10 name) and a prototype was also built in North Korea under the name Cholima, but did not enter production.
+Production of the truck soon started in other Communist countries, such as Romania (under the SR-101 name) by "Steagul Rosu" (Red Flag) in Braşov, between 1954 and 1960, in China (under the Jiefang CA-10 name) by First Automobile Works until 1986 and a prototype was also built in North Korea under the name Cholima, but did not enter production.